Frequently Asked Questions for students considering the Integrative Engineering program

 Q. How do the requirements of the program compare with those of the other engineering programs?

-A. The math/science requirements are the same as for the other B.S. engineering degrees.
-The total number of required STEM courses is 24 rather than 26, with the other two courses being concentration-related courses from any division of the College (i.e., they are not free electives).
+A. The total credits (36) and math/science requirements are the same as for the other B.S. engineering degrees.
+The total number of required STEM courses is 24 rather than 26, with the other two courses being focus area-related courses from any division of the College (i.e., they are not free electives).
 Given the emphasis on systems thinking, among the required courses are a course in Computer Science and a course in Engineering and Public Policy.
-The total number of courses for all the B.S. engineering degrees, including Integrative Engineering, is 36.
 The program requires more courses than the Engineering Studies (EGRS) program, which is an A.B. degree program with 19 required courses out of a total of 32.

 Q. I am interested in environmental engineering or working in the renewable energy field.
 How do I choose between Integrative Engineering with a focus area in Environment & Energy and Civil Engineering, Chemical Engineering, or Engineering Studies?